LambdaColdStorage/questions/form/README.md

     "phone": <a string composed of 10 numerical characters, not starting with "0">
 }
 ```
+#### Response

-The backend will validate input, including an additional check on whether the email is already registered.
-If the input is valid, the HTTP response will be status 200 and look like this:
+The backend will validate input, including an additional check on whether the
+email is already registered.
+If the input is valid, the HTTP response will be
+status 200 and look like this:

 ```
 {"errors": {"first_name": None,
             "last_name": None",
             "email": None,
             "phone": None}}
 ```

 If the input fails validation, the HTTP response will be status 400 and look something like this:

 ```
 {"errors": {"first_name": "That doesn't look like a first name",
             "last_name": None",
             "email": "That email is taken",
             "phone": None}}
 ```